The Story of the Pebble

 The most characteristic physical property of chert and flint is conchoidal fracture.
 Conchoidal fracture describes the way that brittle materials break or fracture when they do not follow any natural planes of separation.
 Due to this property chert/flint can be easily flake off chips to shape them into razor-sharp objects.

 Archaeology and Folklore - Chert and flint were the main sources of tools and weapons for Stone Age peoples.
-Modern experiments have shown that the edge of a single flint flake is as sharp as that razor blade and the effect is as good as of a modern knife.
+Modern experiments have shown that the edge of a single flint flake is as sharp as a razor blade and the effect is as good as of a modern knife.

 I am fascinated by the interpretation of flint arrowheads!
 Dr Marion Dowd, an archaeologist, who is best known for her book, The Archaeology of Caves in Ireland, writes about the “interpretation of Neolithic and Bronze flint arrowheads as fairy darts that were both the cause and cure of illnesses, particularly in animals, and a belief that prehistoric polished stone axes were thunderbolts that fell to the earth during a lightning strike and could safeguard he family home”.